 The Writing Program's listserv is named Charleslamb-l.
+(Hesse waggishly named it after the 19th century English essayist.)
 All Writing Program faculty and staff are subscribed to this listserv.
 New faculty members will be added to the listserv by the Office Manager by their hire date.
 The default email address used for your listserv membership is your DU email address.
 To change email addresses, please contact the Office Manager.
 To send an email to the listserv, address the email to: charleslamb-l@du.edu